-Self isolation can make us live without many of the aspects of life we have always taken for granted.
+Self-isolation can make us live without many of the aspects of life we have always taken for granted.
 Like the freedom to come and go as we please, stocked supermarket shelves, and being able to see people whenever we want.
 In this temporary downtime at home we are not rushing off to catch the train or ferry or stuck in traffic or commuting so there may be more opportunity to be more mindful and to use our time for adding that extra refinement to life.
-For some this may be more sleep in time, more time to read or more time to play with the children or more time to cook.
-We can also take the time to be more grateful for want we do have and to spend those extra hours doing what we love.
+For some, this may be more sleep-in time, more time to read or more time to play with the children or more time to cook.
+We can also take the time to be more grateful for want we have and to spend those extra hours doing what we love.

-Now in continued self isolation in rural New South Wales the daily ritual of tea making and sometimes the baking of scones, is a special treat and a welcome aspect of the day.
+Now in our own isolation in rural New South Wales, the daily ritual of tea making and sometimes the baking of scones is a special treat and a welcome aspect of the day.
 Not every day is for baking but Tea is most certainly enjoyed every day.

-Tea is solace to the mind, it soothes the soul and energises all at the same time.
-It is not just the drinking of tea but the whole preparation of doing something for others, sharing the enjoyment, sitting down together to chat that Tea represents.
+Tea is solace to the mind, it soothes the soul and energises at the same time.
+It is not just the drinking of tea but also the preparation of doing something for others, sharing the enjoyment, and sitting down together to chat that Tea represents.

-We do not need to go as far as having a Japanese Tea ceremony at home.
-I suggest though, to take the time and use those family heirloom or vintage teacups and the best china or flatware you have and make the tea into an occasion.
+We do not need to go as far as having a Japanese Tea ceremony at home every day.
+However, taking the time to use the family heirloom or vintage teacups or the best china will make the tea an occasion.

-This will help make a cup of tea special.
 Polish the silver teapot, press the fine linens and set a tray or table for tea as a special event.
-By doing a daily ritual of mindfully having your attention on preparing Tea will enlivens us and makes us aware of a more refined way of life.
+By doing a daily ritual of mindfully having your attention on preparing Tea in a Teapot instead of a quick tea bag will enliven the experience and make us aware of a more refined way of life.

 Taking tea with a mindful attitude is the art of slowing down and enjoying doing nothing.
 Enjoying the taste, the aroma and the solace that tea brings.
 Listening to all the things you can’t hear.

-Even when alone and there is no one to make tea for, then do it for yourself – you deserve it.
+Take the time to make each encounter special and give yourself the chance to be pampered even when alone and there is no one to make tea for, then do it for yourself – you deserve it.
 Remember we can still share tea with loved ones when we on facetime, zoom or skype or simply chatting on the phone.
-Take the time to make each encounter special and give yourself the chance to be pampered.

 Tea is the next most popular beverage after water across the world.
-From the vast array of herbal tisanes and floral teas, to American iced teas, to piping hot tea of Japan and China.
-The strong sweet tea of Ireland or the spiced milk driven chai, or bubble tea in Asia.
+From the vast array of herbal tisanes and floral tea, to American iced teas, to piping hot tea of Japan and China.
+The strong, sweet tea of Ireland or the spiced milk chai, or bubble tea in Asia.
 All tea is good for the soul.

 The softer photos above were taken just now as I took a break from writing and made hot, light scones ( if I say so myself), accompanied by piping hot tea served on a white lace cloth and tray.
-The Queen Anne Cup, Saucer and Plate is a delicate Shelley 1920’s Black and White set.
-This was probably the best cup of tea we have shared in the last 3 months.
-This is due mostly to using such beautiful fine china cups and appreciating the ability to be inside on a cold, rainy day.
-I am able to make tea whenever I want.
-Tea does taste better in vintage fine china cups for sure.
+The Cup, Saucer and Plate is a delicate Shelley 1920’s Black and White set.
+This was probably the best cup of tea we have shared in the last three months due mostly to using such delicate china cups and appreciating the ability to be inside on a cold, rainy day.
+I can make tea whenever I want.
+Tea does taste better in vintage, bone china cups, for sure.